SkipTheDragon/streamlined/README.md

 Crafting instructions and tutorials for your clientele consumes valuable time that could be allocated elsewhere.
 However, disregarding this aspect risks financial loss, which isn't conducive to business success.
 With Simplified Connectivity, just share a link and simplify your workload!

+The code is in bundle/StreamlinedBundle.
+I added Symfony inside the repo just for easier testing and deploy.

 # Demo

 You can see the demo [here](https://projects.wyverr.com/streamlined).